USS Sotoyomo (YTM-9)

-USS Sotoyomo (YTM-9/YT-9/Harbor Tug No.9) was a harbor tug built at the turn of the twentieth century.
-She saw service in both World War I and World War II and was heavily damaged by the Attack on Pearl Harbor.
+USS Sotoyomo (YTM-9/YT-9/Harbor Tug No.9) was a harbor tug built at the turn of the 20th century.
+She saw service in both the First World War and the Second World War and was heavily damaged by the Attack on Pearl Harbor.
 The name Sotoyomo commemorates a part of the Sioux tribe of Indians.
 Sotoyomo was the oldest vessel at Pearl Harbor in service at the time of the attack.

 History

 Sotoyomo was laid down 2 March 1903, at Mare Island Navy Yard, Vallejo, California, she was launched 20 August 1903.
 She served in both World War I and World War II.